Stopping by Woods on a Snowy Evening- Robert Frost- Poem Summary

 POEM INTRODUCTION:

 Stopping by Woods on a Snowy Evening appeared in one of Robert Frost's poetry collections titled, New Hampshire (1923).
 The poem was discussed in a letter to Louis Untermeyer, in which Frost said that this poem is "my best bid for remembrance.".
-He also said that he wrote this poem in few minutes without any strain.
+He also said that he wrote this poem in a few minutes without any strain.
 The poem has 4 stanzas, written in iambic tetrameter.
 The rhyme scheme of the poem is AABA BBCB CCDC DDDD.

 Poem: